simonwardjones/simonwardjones.co.uk/content/posts/random_forests.md

 **Randomise the features used when splitting**

-Normally when building a decision tree at each split the feature and splitting value are chosen to decrease the impurity the most.
+When building a decision tree at each split the feature and splitting value are chosen to decrease the impurity the most.
 In a decision tree the feature is chosen from all the available features.In a random forest only a random subset of features are considered - hence the name `random` forest.
-Typically the number of features considered is equal to the square root of the total number of features
+Typically the number of features considered is equal to the square root of the total number of features.

+{{<formula class="responsive-math-2">}}
-$$\text{# Features Used} = \sqrt{\text{# Total Features}}$$
+\text{# Features Used} = \sqrt{\text{# Total Features}}
+{{</formula>}}

-**Random forest in practice**
+**Random forest summary**

- - train multiple trees
+So in summary a random forest builds a collection of decision trees where each tree is trained on a bootstrap sample and when building only a random subset of features are considered at each split.
+Both of these steps help to reduce the variance of the model without oversimplifying causing high bias.

- - make a prediction as the average of the individual trees
+To make a prediction using a random forest you predict the probability of success from each tree and then average the result.

+The number of trees to include in the forest is a parameter you choose when building the model.

 And that's it!